 - ½ onion, peeled and chopped

-- 1 chilli padi, de-seeded and thinly sliced
+- 1 chilli padi, thinly sliced (remove the seeds if you don't like it too spicy)

 - 250 grams mushrooms, sliced